cdleong/cdleong.github.io/_posts/2024-04-01-slt-a-coders-guide.md

 #### [Quantitative Survey of the State of the Art in Sign Language Recognition (2020)](https://arxiv.org/abs/2008.09918)

 300 papers, 400 experimental results... very extensive work, and by one person!
 Also they basically collect everything on RWTH-PHOENIX-Weather at the time.
 They also have the line "Surprisingly, RWTH-PHOENIX-Weather with a vocabulary of 1080 signs represents the only resource for large vocabulary continuous sign language recognition benchmarking world wide."
 I wonder if that's still true 4 years later?
+(I don't think so, there's a lot more listed on research.sign.met)

+## Ideas and Potential Starting Points

+### Ctrl-F for Signs?

+One task which would be very helpful would be the ability to perform a sign and then scrub through videos in order to find similar signs.
+Useful for:

+* Learning a sign language.
+Someone does a sign and you want to find it in a database or a video.
+* For people creating (or watching) SL videos, this would make it much easier to do things find/replace operations, or even know which videos contain it and where.
+Based on conversations with people involved with ASLV, this would make their lives easier.

+### Compress and Simplify?

+* If the data is highly dimensional, can we compress it for storage and processing?
+  * Naive ideas like masking out the non-people-parts so the .mp4 can reduce file size.
+    * But then the NN takes in the full grid of pixels for every single frame, even though huge swaths of the input are just not relevant.
+    * Can we use an attention model to estimate the relevant parts of the data and lossfully compress the rest?
+    * Compress, THEN learn, like in [Training LLMs over Neurally Compressed Text](https://arxiv.org/abs/2404.03626)
+  * can we do a dimensionality reduction?
+Get it down closer to 40-50 bits/second.
+  * What about an autoencoder?
+[Sign-VQ](https://github.com/sign-language-processing/sign-vq) repo looks at that.

 ## Changelog

 * 2024-04-01: started the article.
 Fleshed out the main outline and over the course of that week.
 * 2024-04-15: added "a selection of visual/linguistic challenges".
 * 2024-04-18: cross link to new article
+* 2024-04-19: add some ideas/starting points.